 1957 Mercury Turnpike Cruiser

-In the 50s and 60s America was fascinated with anything that flew or went into space.
+As we mentioned above America of the 50s and 60s was fascinated with anything that flew or went into space.
 It was the beginning of the space age and everyone wanted to be apart of it.
-Detroit and the auto makers were no different.
 It seemed like every car wanted to be a space ship.
 Arguably, one car from Mercury may have been the best example.
 It was the 1957/1958 Turnpike Cruiser.

 Sometimes show cars led the way to what future models may look like other times manufactures would design the production car and then build the show car to extreme and measure the public’s reaction.
 It also proved customers with a hint of what was to come.
 The 1957 Mercury Turnpike Cruiser was an original.
 The show car it most resembled, the experimental XM-Turnpike Cruiser of 1956, came after the basic production design had been developed.